How much is your car worth?

 In poor weather, headlights can lose their effectiveness as grime builds up on their lenses.
 This can reduce visibility without the driver realizing.
 The A6 Allroad has standard headlight washers to keep headlight output high.
 The Highlander doesn’t offer headlight washers.

-The A6 Allroad has standard automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The A6 Allroad’s standard rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Highlander offers an automatic rear view mirror, but its side mirrors don’t dim.

 The A6 Allroad has a standard heated steering wheel to take the chill out of steering on extremely cold winter days before the car heater warms up.
 A heated steering wheel is only available on the Highlander Limited/Platinum.